Volunteers Make the AFHE Convention Possible!

 We are looking for mature, responsible, reliable adults to volunteer in a variety of positions at our convention including workshop hosts, registration volunteers, booth hosts for speakers, and more.
 Current AFHE membership is required.
 The opportunity to volunteer is a benefit of membership.
 If you are not a current member, you can join or renew your AFHE membership when you register for the convention.
 Free admission for those volunteering 5+ hours does NOT include membership.
 Volunteers must be willing to comply with the dress code, code of conduct, and any instructions provided by the volunteer coordinator or convention director.

 Volunteers are asked to participate in a video conference call in early June or watch the recorded conference call video before the Convention if not available the night of the live call.
 (More information in the next section.)

-AFHE will host a video conference call in early June for all scheduled volunteers.
+AFHE will host a video conference call Monday, June 5 @ 7:30 PM for all scheduled volunteers.
 We use a tool called Zoom.
 You can go to zoom.us to download the free app to your computer or smartphone.
 A link will be sent out by email that will allow you to join the call with either video or audio.
 The purpose of this brief training is to share information about AFHE, the Convention, and specific reminders and instruction for volunteering.
 The call will be less than 30 minutes.
 We will publish the date and time as soon as it’s been determined.

 This video conference wil be recorded.
 Those who are unavailable to join the live conference call will be asked to watch or listen to the recorded training before the Convention.